Choco Package Manager

 My goal is to create a single script that I can download and run on a fresh Windows build to set up the system as much as possible.
 The first thing I am trying to do is install as many of the programs that I always like to have available as possible.
 I previously ran this (it is from chocolatey.org) to install Chocolatey directly from PowerShell:

-Then I ran a bunch of choco installs like this:
+Then I ran a bunch of choco install

 The script should check if Chocolatey is installed and if not, run the install script.
 Then it should loop through a list of package names and silently install them.